cypher007/iConsult/README.md

 ### 3. iConsult Chat Bot

-The chat bot serves as an extension of the consultation tool built to increase accessibility of the tool--particularly in low-bandwidth contexts and where a critical number of internet users access the internet in limited, messenger-only contexts--allow users to register using their messenger id (in v2.1 this includes only Facebook) and start their consultation via a conversation with the bot.
+The chat bot serves as an extension of the consultation tool built to increase accessibility, particularly in low-bandwidth contexts and where a critical number of internet users access the internet in limited, messenger-only contexts.
+The chatbot allows users to register with their messenger id (in v2.1 this includes only Facebook) and start their consultation via a conversation with the bot.
 The bot collects ratings, reviews and comments from users.
 <br>

 ## How to build